• Skip to primary navigation

 This post is the first in a series about smartphones and how to live well with them.
 I’m focusing today on scratching the surface of WHY it’s so easy to choose staring at my phone over doing almost anything else.

 Inwardly, I justify my inability to mentally and physically disengage because I’m a parent and it’s just a movie I’m distracted from.
 Obviously it’s okay to check my phone in the theater because someone might need me.
 What if someone gets hurt?
 What if the kids lock the sitters outside?
-What if the sitters can’t find the healthy snacks and when they can’t reach me they give the kids handfuls of candy instead?! a person holding out a massive handful of candy to illustrate my nightmare of a babysitter sugaring up the kids before we come home
+What if the sitters can’t find the healthy snacks and when they can’t reach me they give the kids handfuls of candy instead?!

 Each minute of digital availability is a consumption of something as unhealthy for the mind as handfuls of candy for the body.
 Constant connection reduces autonomy.
 In a microcosm example, if I’m unavailable, the sitters must make decisions both big and small on their own.
 Caring for young people carries a certain weight of responsibility that is diminished when any and every decision can be approved with a quick text message, not to mention the children are deprived an opportunity to learn patience if they’re able to make requests to their parent via the sitter’s smartphone.